 In ‘normal life, you’re unlikely to ask strangers about their retirement plan.
 Or how they’re going to earn enough money.
 Or what happens if they get sick.

-But, for some reason, living alternatively, especially if you’re travelling and not working a ‘real’ job makes people curious.
+But, for some reason, living alternatively, especially if you’re traveling and not working a ‘real job, makes people curious.
 VERY curious.
 And I don’t mean the people you meet on the road (they get it), but other people you might meet, like friends of your parents.

-As a British girl, bought up not to talk about money, it can feel oddly intrusive having complete strangers asking about your financial situation.
-I’ll be honest, sometimes I’ll talk openly, other times I’ll shut it down.
+As a British girl bought up not to talk about money, it can feel oddly intrusive having strangers asking about your financial situation.
+I’ll be honest; sometimes I’ll talk openly, other times I’ll shut it down.

 I try to be much more open with anyone considering changing their own life- I remember how daunting the money aspect of leaving my job felt and how worried I was about making things work.

-Also, before I left work, I never realised how much of our social identity is based on our jobs- or how often we ask that question as an ice-breaker when we first meet someone.
-Losing that was odd and it took me a while to find an answer which worked for me.
+Also, before I left work, I never realized how much of our social identity is based on our jobs- or how often we ask that question as an ice-breaker when we first meet someone.
+Losing that was odd, and it took me a while to find an answer which worked for me.

 8- Too much freedom can feel overwhelming